The case study performed by Stanford University named the Educational Leadership Program one of the top 8 programs in the USA.

 - 128 candidates have been supported by the Mississippi School Administrator Sabbatical Program

-- 154 candidates have been supported by the Delta Education Initiative/Delta Health Alliance Tuition Scholarships
+- 154 candidates have been supported by the Delta Education Initiative/Delta Health Alliance Tuition Scholarships for a total of over $1 million in scholarship support.

 “The transition into a leadership position is shorter and greatly enhanced” Mr. Henry Phillips, Jr., Superintendent of West Bolivar School District